Update from 7.3 to 7.4

 camunda-engine depends on

 This section describes changes in the engine’s default behavior.
 While the changes are reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored by explicitly setting a configuration option.
-Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.
+Accordingly, this section applies to any embedded process engine but is not required for a successful update.

 As of 7.4 the process engine uses SLF4J for logging.
 The SLF4J API is pulled in transitively by the process engine maven module.
 However, in order for any actual logging to occur, you need to add an slf4j compatible logging backend.
 Please refer to the user guide for Information on how to setup logging.